 - Collateral is L1 native assets only, e.g. BTC, ETH

 - Debt issued & repayment can be in any assets on THORChain, but accounted in USD value, based on internal TOR accounting unit

 From the above schematics, let’s answer the above questions:

 - Who provides the assets which are borrowed?

 RUNE is swapped to the borrowed asset via the liquidity pools, then sent to the borrower.
 Therefore, as long as the pool is available, there are always assets available to be borrowed.
 The deeper the pool depth, the less slippage incurred.

-Remember that the pools are somewhat independent to lending.
-As long as the pools are healthy and functioning, any assets which are withdrawn via lending will just lead to arbers rebalancing the pools as usual.
+Remember, the pools are somewhat independent to lending.
+As long as the pools are healthy and functioning, any assets which are withdrawn via lending will simply lead to arbers rebalancing the pools as usual.